MP Estate Planning UK

 What “within 90 days of the date of change” looks like in practice

-For changes by deed, the effective date is the deed date.
-For events like marriage or death, use the event date.
-Diarise the deadline and keep a short audit trail of what you changed and when.
+For changes made by deed — such as appointing a new trustee — the effective date is the date on the deed.
+For events like a death or marriage, the effective date is the date of the event itself.
+Diarise the 90-day deadline as soon as the change occurs and keep a short audit trail of what you changed, when, and why.

-“Note the date, update the register, and save the proof.”
+“Note the date, update the register, and save the proof.
+It takes minutes now — and saves months of headaches later.”

 ChangeImmediate stepWho actsExample date to record

-For step‑by‑step help on registering, see our guide on registering a trust in Britain.
-Keep a short log and download proof after each edit.
+For step‑by‑step help on the registration process itself, see our guide on registering a trust in Britain.
+Keep a short log of all changes and download a fresh proof of registration after each edit.

 Understanding HMRC penalties and personal liability for trustees

 We explain what can happen when register details are not kept accurate.
-A brief lapse can lead to enforcement action and fines.
-Trustees need clear, practical steps to reduce risk.
+Even a brief lapse can lead to enforcement action and penalties.
+Trustees need clear, practical steps to reduce risk — because the consequences fall on them personally, not on the trust arrangement.

 A detailed and professional illustration depicting the concept of "trustees liability."
 In the foreground, a diverse group of three business professionals, two men and one woman, in smart business attire, are engaged in a serious discussion around a boardroom table.
 The woman, expressing concern, points to a document that symbolizes trust responsibilities.
 In the middle ground, a large window reveals a cityscape under a cloudy sky, subtly suggesting the weight of legal obligations.
 The background features shelves lined with legal books, emphasizing the topic's seriousness.
 The lighting is soft, with a focus on the faces of the subjects, creating a tense yet professional atmosphere that conveys the importance of understanding HMRC penalties for trustees.
 The overall mood is serious and contemplative, evoking the gravity of financial responsibilities.